lmeikle/composition-vs-inheritance/README.md

-This project is for me to play around with composition vs inheritance.
+This project is for me to play around with composition vs inheritance.<br/>
-2 examples of how to use composition are given using classes and factory functions.
+2 examples of how to use composition are given using classes and factory functions.<br/>
 I need to play around with this more still to get a fuller understanding of the benefits of using the classes version.

 The code examples are based on creating the following objects:<br/>